dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateIndex.md

 }</pre>
 </div>

-Use the optional `SPLITKEYS` section to create indexes using HFile Bulk Loading, which is described in the [Using Bulk Hfile Indexing](#BulkIndex) section, below.
-Using bulk HFiles improves performance for large datasets, and is related to our [Bulk HFile Import procedure](tutorials_ingest_importexampleshfile.html).
-{: .paramDefnFirst}
+Use the optional `SPLITKEYS` clause to specify keys for splitting the index into Regions; see the [Using Split Keys](#splitkeys) section below for more information about how to specify split keys.

 You can specify `AUTO` to have Splice Machine scan the data and determine the splits automatically.
 Or you can specify your own split keys in a CSV file; if you're using a CSV file, you can optionally include delimiter and format specifications, as described in the following parameter definitions.
 Each parameter name links to a fuller description of the possible parameter values, which are the similar to those used in our [Import Parameters Tutorial](tutorials_ingest_importparams.html).
 {: .paramDefn}

    <div class="paramList" markdown="1">
+   fractionVal
+   {: .paramName}
+   The sampling fraction to use; this is a decimal value in the range `0` to `1`.
+If you don't supply this, the value of the `splice.bulkImport.sample.fraction` configuration property is used.
+   {: .paramDefnFirst}

+   filePath
+   {: .paramName}
+   The path to the CSV file that contains the split key values.
+   {: .paramDefnFirst}

    [colDelimiter](tutorials_ingest_importparams.html#columnDelimiter)
    {: .paramName}
    The character used to separate columns.
 You don't need to specify this if using the comma (,) character as your delimiter.
    {: .paramDefnFirst}

    [charDelimiter](tutorials_ingest_importparams.html#characterDelimiter)
    {: .paramName}
    The character is used to delimit strings in the imported data.
 You don't need to specify this if using the double-quote (`\"`) character as your delimiter.
    {: .paramDefnFirst}

    [timeStampFormat](tutorials_ingest_importparams.html#timestampFormat)
    {: .paramName}
    The format of timestamps stored in the file.
 You don't need to specify this if no time columns in the file, or if the format of any timestamps in the file match the Java.sql.Timestamp default format, which is: "*yyyy-MM-dd HH:mm:ss*".
    {: .paramDefnFirst}

    [dateFormat](tutorials_ingest_importparams.html#dateFormat)
    {: .paramName}
    The format of datestamps stored in the file.
 You don't need to specify this if there are no date columns in the file, or if the format of any dates in the file match the pattern: "*yyyy-MM-dd*".
    {: .paramDefnFirst}

    [timeFormat](tutorials_ingest_importparams.html#timeFormat)
    {: .paramName}
    The format of time values stored in the file.
 You can set this to null if there are no time columns in the file, or if the format of any times in the file match pattern: "*HH:mm:ss*".
    {: .paramDefnFirst}
    </div>